How to Form an Arizona Nonprofit Corporation

 • setting an accounting period and tax year, and

-Depending on the type of activities your nonprofit intends to carry on and where it is located, it may need to obtain a local and/or state business license or permit.
-For local licenses, check with the clerk for the city or town where the nonprofit's primary office is located (or county if it is in an unincorporated area).
-For state license information, check the Arizona Department of Commerce Licensing Guide.
+Depending on your nonprofit's activities and location, it might need to obtain local and state business licenses or permits.
+For local licenses, check with the clerk for the city or town where the nonprofit's primary office is located (or county if it's in an unincorporated area).
+For state license information, check the business licensing section of the Arizona Commerce Authority website.

 Now that you have created your nonprofit corporation, you can obtain your federal and Arizona state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status.